CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 When writing your dissertation you will need to include the following statement in the front matter: "This project is covered by the blanket ethics application 6683 as determined by my supervisor SUPERVISOR_NAME".

 ### Full Ethical Review
-All projects that contain one or more of the following require full ethical review:
+All projects that contain one or more of the following or are similarly sensitive, require full ethical review:
   * Collecting data from a vulnerable population (e.g. children)
   * Collecting sensitive data and/or data about protected characteristics.
   * Collecting non-anonymised data.